Probing proton structure with $c \bar c$ correlations in ultraperipheral $pA$ collisions: Conclusions

 In the present work, we go beyond the earlier analysis of Ref.~\cite{ReinkePelicer:2018gyh} considering realistic conditions of proton-lead collisions at the LHC and integrating over the phase space variables (such as quark rapidities and transverse momenta) in the measurable domains.
 We have paid special attention to azimuthal correlations which were proposed in the literature to test the models of small-$x$ dynamics encoded in the so-called elliptic gluon distributions.
 We find rather small azimuthal angle modulation in $\phi(\vec P_\perp, \vec \Delta_\perp)$.
 The modulations as well as the structure of maxima/minima depends on the GTMD models used in our analysis, so in principle the models can be tested in actual measurements at the LHC.
 For completeness, we have also presented the predictions for differential distributions in $P_\perp$, $\Delta_\perp$ (transverse momentum of the $c \bar c$ pair) and rapidity of the $c\bar c$ pair.

-\acknowledgments The authors would like to thank Yoshitaka Hatta for providing grids for numerical solution of the BK equation.
+Regarding the possible measurement we need to repeat an important caveat.
+First, for the case of open heavy flavour meson production, a thorough analysis of hadronization corrections would be required to investigate if the sensitivity of our results to the GTMD remains visible at the hadron level.
+For the case of dijet production, one expects soft gluon emissions (Sudakov resummation) to have an impact, see e.g.~Ref.~\cite{Hatta:2021jcd}.
+We intend to come back to some of these issues in future work. \acknowledgments The authors would like to thank Yoshitaka Hatta for providing grids for numerical solution of the BK equation.
 This work was partially supported by the Polish National Science Center grant UMO-2018/31/B/ST2/03537 and by the Center for Innovation and Transfer of Natural Sciences and Engineering Knowledge in Rzesz{\'o}w.
 R.P.~is supported in part by the Swedish Research Council grant, contract number 2016-05996, as well as by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 668679).